airani051346/deployDev/README.md

 Note: If you don’t have a dedicated host, you can view the raw shell script on GitHub and execute the steps manually..<br>

-# documentation: Zero-Touch Deployment Manager - Documentation<br>
+# documentation: Device Deployment Manager - Documentation<br>

 # Overview
 The solution is a Flask-based web application designed for automated discovery, templating, <br>